POSTED BY April 26, 2012 COMMENTS (1,094)ON

 Suppose Supriya is a widow without any children dies without a WILL.
 She has acquired 1 flat in Mumbai from her Father’s, and has acquired one Flat in Pune from her Husband through a WILL, now suppose Supriya has 3 people in family.

 - Brother in law

 Now understand this case properly , As the person in question here is a Women, there will be distribution of her property like this-

 The flat in Pune was acquired by her from her Father and as she also has no children, that flat in Pune will go to her Father’s legal heir. if Supriya had a Sister Poonam, in that case Poonam would be the legal heir of her Father and she would get 100% of the flat in Mumbai.
 Supriya’s Family would not be able to claim it legally.

 However the Flat in Pune was acquired by Supriya from her husband and in this case , her husband’s legal heir would be claiming it, which means Supriya’s mother in law would get the absolute right on the Pune Flat because only she comes under Class I (Father and Brother come under Class II for a Male) .

-In case a will is missing and the legal heirs get into fight over the wealth, things can get ugly and the wealth might to to someone which you might not have wanted or imagined.
-Hence writing a WILL should be on a high priority list .
-This article just gives a very basic rules under Hindu Succession Law, in reality things can get more complicated and its always advisable to hire a good lawyer in these cases.
-This article is just for information and awareness purpose.
+In case a will is missing and the legal heirs get into a fight over the wealth, things can get ugly and the wealth might to someone which you might not have wanted or imagined.
+Hence writing a WILL should be on a high priority list.
+This article just gives very basic rules under Hindu Succession Law, in reality, things can get more complicated and it’s always advisable to hire a good lawyer in these cases.
+This article is just for information and awareness purposes.
 Dont take it as the complete guide.